dmytrovoytko/data-engineering-amazon-reviews/README.md

 ```bash
 bash process.sh
 ```
-It executes python script `jsonl_postgres.py` with default parameters from your `.env` settings.
-By default (without parameter) it processes 1st dataset files.
+It executes python script `process_jsonl.py` with default parameters from your `.env` settings.
+By default (without parameter) it processes the 1st dataset files.
 As the result of successful loading you will see some progress messages and finally `Finished ingesting data/... into the PostgreSQL database!
 Total time ... second(s) +++ PROCESSING finished: OK!`.

 ![Processing successful](/screenshots/processing-successful.png)